Random Splitting of Fluid Models: Positive Lyapunov Exponents: Positive top Lyapunov exponent: Conservative Lorenz-96 and 2d Euler

 \subsubsection{2D Euler}

-To rule out Alternative~\ref{alt:subspaces}, as in the previous section, we use Theorem~\ref{thrm:ergodic}.
-Again, the main idea of the proof is to fix a point $(q^*, \eta^*)\in T\mathcal X$ and to check that the Lie Bracket condition holds for $\mathcal V$ from \eqref{eq:euler_fields} at that point.
+As in the previous section, the main idea of the proof is to fix a point $(q^*, \eta^*)\in T\mathcal X$, check that the Lie Bracket condition holds for $\mathcal V$ from \eqref{eq:euler_fields} at that point, and invoke \Cref{prop:subspaces}.
 In this spirit, we proceed to choose a subset of vector fields and related commutators (indexed by the related triples of interacting indices) from $\mathcal{V}$ whose spanning dimension, when evaluated at $(q^*, \eta^*)$, can be readily deduced.
 Concretely, this will be done by computing the rank of the matrix whose columns are given by such vector fields.
 To increase readibility, while presenting the full idea of the computation and its results we have suppressed the lengthy algebraic manipulations such computation entails.
 In the interest of reproducibility, Mathematica code to reproduce such computations is available at \cite{code}.
 The code's inputs and outputs are reported in Appendix~\ref{a:computations}.

 Focusing on a given triple $j,k,\ell \in \mathbb{Z}^2_N$, we define the vector fields in $\mathcal X$ which we express in $6$ dimensions -- corresponding to coordinates $(a_j,b_j, a_k,b_k,a_\ell, b_\ell)$ as \begin{equ} V_{jk\ell}^{(1)} =